 Your options are limited by your contract with the new processor.
 Is there a cancellation fee?
 If so, determine if paying the fee to get out of the contract is worth it.
 (If you’re significantly overpaying, it could be.)

 If you’re not yet a CardFellow member, consider getting a free membership and choosing a processor through our wholesale club.
-CardFellow members automatically get lifetime rate locks on merchant accounts when choosing a processor through our service.
+CardFellow members automatically get lifetime rate locks on merchant accounts when choosing a processor through our service, and we’ll monitor your statements to make sure your pricing is as quoted.

 Before You Hand Over Statements